fkleon/terraform-zomboid/README.md

     # Public IP of the game server
     ip = 3.121.142.76

-The game server is automatically started.
+The game server is automatically started and the most recent save games from S3 are restored onto the instance.

 Destroy infrastructure after use:

     cd instance/
     terraform destroy

+This will automatically backup the save games to the specified S3 bucket.

 ## Details

+* `state/` contains the Terraform module for the stateful server infrastructure.
+  This includes the S3 bucket holding game state inbetween games, i.e. while the server instance does not exist.
 * `instance/` contains the Terraform module for the stateless server infrastructure.
 This includes the EC2 instance that runs the game server.